Student Recruitment and Outreach

 If you require further support for your learners from the SRO team, please email us with your requirements and we will try to help.

 You can book one of the events above via the link in the descriptions.
 View all our events here.
-If you cannot find the event that you would like to book, or you have a bespoke request, please email the Student Recruitment and Outreach team.
+If you cannot find the event you would like to book, or you have a bespoke request, please email the Student Recruitment and Outreach team.

-If you would like a copy of our code of conduct, risk assessment or safeguarding policy, please email the Student Recruitment and Outreach team.
+If you would like a copy of our code of conduct, risk assessment, or safeguarding policy, please email the Student Recruitment and Outreach team.

 We believe in fair access to education, and our focus is on working with underrepresented groups across the region